-Due to COVID-19, 2020/21's member 1-2-1 sessions were held virtually.
+Member 1-2-1 sessions were held virtually again in 2021/2022.
 These were a mixture of video calls and telephone calls.
-The sessions ran from October 2020 through to January 2021.
-The Communications Team met with 165 members across 11 employers, covering a mixture of active and deferred member records.
-The Fund has received positive feedback from members in relation to the alternative virtual sessions.
-The Communications Team will be continuing to offer this service to our members moving forward.
-The 1-2-1 sessions will continue to be an annual event.
+The sessions ran from October 2021 through to February 2022.
+The Communications Team met with members covering a mixture of active and deferred members.
+Below are some statistics on the 1-2-1 sessions: